HISTORIC JOHN RAY HOUSE CLOSED DURING ROOF REPLACEMENT

 WILSON'S CREEK NATIONAL BATTLEFIELD

-An effort to design and install new exhibits at the Wilson's Creek National Batltefield Visitor Center is proceeding, according to Superintendent T. John Hillmer, Jr. During the months of November and December, the exhibit area will be prepared to receive new exhibit cases, including raising and filling the electric map viewing pit, sanding wall surfaces to accept graphic panels and replacing carpet sections.
+An effort to design and install new exhibits at the Wilson's Creek National Batltefield Visitor Center is proceeding, according to Superintendent T. John Hillmer, Jr. The exhibit area has been prepared to receive new exhibit cases, including raising and filling the electric map viewing pit, sanding wall surfaces to accept graphic panels and replacing carpet sections.

 A CALL TO ACTION